 Developed as a residential neighborhood in the 1920s through the 1930s, Sparr Heights has a variety of period architecture such as Tudor and Spanish.
 The neighborhood retains much of its original character.
 Montrose Community Park is one of the area highlights.

 Verdugo Woodlands is another extremely popular Glendale neighborhood.
 Architectural styles vary, as do home sizes, which range from tiny to grand.
 Schindler’s Rodriguez House is located here.
 Drive carefully through the Woodlands neighborhood of graciously maintained vintage homes as you will often encounter deer.

 A seasonal stream is one of the features of this secluded neighborhood with less than 200 homes.
 In the late 1970s, Jamco Corp. announced plans for a subdivision above Whiting Woods with 345 single-family homes.
 In 1979, Whiting Woods homeowners joined forces with Small Wilderness Area Preservation to fight the subdivision.
 The serenity of the Whiting Woods community was assured when the city of Glendale agreed to purchase the northern slope of the mountain.
 Today, Whiting Woods residents enjoy the wilderness preserve right above them.

-Dreaming of making Glendale your home?
+Want to learn more about Popular Historic Glendale Neighborhoods and which one to call home?
 Contact us for a 15-minute buyer consultation.
 It’s simple, free, and there is no commitment.